neilbrown/edlib/README.md

 ------------------

-There is typically one pane of this type and it registers an “attach-doc” handler with the root pane to get notified when documents are created.
+There is typically one pane of this type and it registers an “doc:appeared-” handler with the root pane to get notified when documents are created.
 It will reparent the document that that it becomes a child of the “Documents” pane.
 Then all documents can be found in the list of children.